-DCA will accept requests for Project Team qualification determination throughout the year up until the deadlines listed in (Core Plan) Competitive Rounds.
+DCA will accept requests for Project Team qualification determination throughout the year.
+Submission details are on the DCA website.

-A Project Teams is only required to receive a qualification determination once per calendar year and can apply the determination to both Competitive Rounds.
+A Project Teams is only required to receive a qualification determination once per calendar year and can apply the determination to both competitive rounds.